mkostechuk/hello-world/README.md

 # hello-world

+Some additions!

-Hello dudes, this is my first try of git and github in particular.
+Hello, this is my first try of git and github in particular.
 Trying to learn new things!